 Groins: a groin is similar to a breakwater but much smaller.
 They are designed to trap sand and other damaging sediments.

-Flexamat: encourages vegetation growth along the shoreline.
+Flexamat: Concrete mat that incorporates vegetation growth along the shoreline.